 The 1st Congress Tower is a distinctive office development populating the skyline of Luanda, Angola’s capital city.
-Designed by Luanda-based CostaLopes Architects, the tower is largely rectilinear rising to 27 floors with a peculiar facade that features tapering horizontal ‘cornices’ which add character to the otherwise, monolithic vertical volume of steel and glass.
+Designed by Luanda-based CostaLopes, the 41000 sqm tower is largely rectilinear rising to 27 floors with a peculiar facade that features tapering horizontal ‘cornices’ which add character to the otherwise, monolithic vertical volume of steel and glass.

 In response, the project summarizes four key steps.